goda-zu/technical_task_qa_android/README.md

 ## Manual part

+For that part, you will need Android Studio to build the app for testing (this is the preferable way to get the app, but if it is will be unachievable, you could download the app apk from [here](https://drive.google.com/file/d/1pDaCda8w8bcnBjMT2YMnPkQmQ59yxy_y/view?usp=drive_link))

+any text editor or any tools which allowed you to provide us with the results of testing

+##
 *Description:*

 We are in the middle of the sprint and the following 2 user stories were just moved to the QA a testing column on our Jira board: